Tired-Fox/Mophidian/README.md

 Since the compiler is already filtering, transforming, and working it's magic, it will also automatically generate a sitemap.xml, sitemap.xml.gz, and rss.xml along with providing the url's as data to each template.

-**GOAL: All data relavent from website generation and user specification is provided to each template.**
+**GOAL: All data relevant from website generation and user specification is provided to each template.**

 Framework provided information:
 - ***Pre rendered / Computed*** *(Nested information accessed with `{{ <variable>. }}`)*